Foothill Model Works

 8. Replace coiled spring with a pair of tweezers.

-Extended Knuckle Replacement Castings for Kadee® #5 Head, McHenry HO Couplers, or Bachmann® E-Z Mate® Mark II HO Couplers:
+Tall Extended Knuckle Replacement Castings for Kadee® #5 Head, McHenry HO Couplers, or Bachmann® E-Z Mate® Mark II HO Couplers:

 Stock No.